cashew-olddew/Universal-Transition-Shader/README.md

 `use_sprite_alpha` (`bool`, default: `true`)

-When `false`, the `CanvasItem`'s transparency is ignored, and the transition's calculated alpha is used directly, potentially making fully transparent parts of the original sprite visible during the transition.
+When `false`, the `CanvasItem`'s original alpha is ignored.

-When `true`, the `CanvasItem`'s transparency is not ignored.
+When `true`, the final pixel's transparency will be the minimum of the sprite's original alpha and the transition's calculated alpha.
+This ensures that already-transparent parts of your sprite remain transparent throughout the transition.

 ---